growr-xyz/growr-documentation/introduction/9-Final-Notes.md

 # References

-<a name="ref1">[1]</a> “The Global Findex Database 2021: Financial Inclusion, Digital Payments, and Resilience in the Age of COVID-19”.
+<a name="ref1"></a>[1] “The Global Findex Database 2021: Financial Inclusion, Digital Payments, and Resilience in the Age of COVID-19”.
 The World Bank.
 Source: [https://www.worldbank.org/en/publication/globalfindex](https://www.worldbank.org/en/publication/globalfindex).
 Accessed in August 2022.

-[2] Ledgerwood, Joanna et al. (2013).
+<a id="ref2">[2]</a> Ledgerwood, Joanna et al. (2013).
 “The New Microfinance Handbook: A Financial Market System Perspective”.
 The World Bank.

 [3] International Finance Corporation.
 “MSME Finance Gap, Assessment of the Shortfalls and Opportunities in Financing Micro, Small and Medium Enterprises in Emerging Markets”.
 2017.
 Source: [https://www.smefinanceforum.org/data-sites/msme-finance-gap](https://www.smefinanceforum.org/data-sites/msme-finance-gap).
 Accessed in August 2022.